tamgram/tamgram/doc/src/001_introduction.md

 # Introduction

-Tamgram is a frontend to the Tamarin prover that aims to provide a more ergonomic experience to large scale specification of protocol.
+Tamgram is a frontend to the Tamarin prover that aims to provide a more ergonomic experience especially to large scale specification of protocol.

 Tamgram aims to accomodate the full expressiveness of Tamarin's syntax